Manually scale Azure HDInsight clusters

 If your clusters get stuck in safe mode frequently when scaling down to fewer than three worker nodes, then keep at least three worker nodes.

 Having three worker nodes is more costly than scaling down to only one worker node.
-However, this action will prevent your cluster from getting stuck in safe mode.
+However, this action prevents your cluster from getting stuck in safe mode.

 Scale HDInsight down to one worker node